2026-27 Catalog

 330

-STRATEGIC MANAGEMENT CAPSTONE Prerequisite: Minimum grade of C in ACG 3024 and FIN 3402.
-Prerequisite or Co-requisite: Minimum grade of C in MAN 4120 and MAN 4162.
-This course is the culminating course for Business Administration students and is designed to integrate and apply the knowledge and information learned in previous business courses.
+STRATEGIC MANAGEMENT CAPSTONE Prerequisite: Minimum grade of C in the following courses: ACG 3024, MAN 4162, and MAN 4120 Prerequisite or Co-requisite: MAN 4120 and MAN 4162 This course is the culminating course for Business Administration students and is designed to integrate and apply the knowledge and information learned in previous business courses.
 The primary focus will be upon strategic management principles and business policy through the use of case studies and other assessment tools.
 Students will develop the capacity to think strategically about an organization with the goal of achieving a sustainable competitive advantage.

 MAN 4930.
 SELECTED TOPICS IN MANAGEMENT.